aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 ## Mint with the Aptos CLI

-Now that you are starting to write smart contracts with Move, let's create our first testnet NFT with the Aptos CLI.
+Now that you have an understanding of the Aptos minting process and are starting to write smart contracts with Move, you are ready to create your first testnet NFT with the Aptos CLI.

 ### Install Aptos CLI and create an account

 1. [Install the Aptos CLI](../../cli-tools/aptos-cli-tool/install-aptos-cli.md) and note its [many uses](../../cli-tools/aptos-cli-tool/use-aptos-cli.md) for later if you haven't experienced its goodness already.

 1. Create an account on Aptos testnet to receive the NFT by running the following command and selecting `testnet`:
   ```shell
   aptos init --profile nft-receiver
   ```

-1. When prompted, select `testnet` by entering it:
+1. When prompted for a network, select `testnet` by entering it and hitting return:
   ```shell
   Configuring for profile nft-receiver
   Choose network from [devnet, testnet, mainnet, local, custom | defaults to devnet]